c0d3runn3r/gnomalies/README.md

 Process all anomalies

 Processes all anomalies in the queue from the preaction state to the resolved state (if possible).
 May call .action(), .evaluate(), .revert()
 Events are bubbled up from each anomaly.
+Anomalies that fail between states will be paused and will be set to `.dirty` state

 **Kind**: instance method of [<code>Processor</code>](#module_Gnomalies.Processor)
 **Returns**: <code>Promise</code> - resolves when all anomalies are processed